Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 So your bicycle brakes have given up on you?
 Here is what you need to do to revive them!

-Stuck brakes can be really frustrating.
+Stuck brakes can be frustrating.
 What do you do when a brake fails to perform the one job that it is designed for?
-Wait!
+Here’s the good part!
 There are other solutions than kicking and screaming at your brake because that will certainly not help.

 The most common cause of a brake that won’t release is Brake Cable Tension.
 It also might be due to the reason that you have Misaligned Brake Calipers or your brake components are Rusted.
 Hydraulic brakes don’t work because there might be a Brake Fluid Issue or Piston Contamination.
+When your brakes fail to release, the risk of getting involved in an accident increases dramatically.
+That’s why it is important to have functioning brakes.
 Whatever may be the reason, there is a solution for it if it’s not too late.

 Reasons Why Your Brake Is Stuck